3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 Amoxicillin is regarded as having a fairly broad spectrum against many bacteria thus it is used both on organisms known to be sensitive to it plus it is a good selection when the sensitivity of bacteria is unknown.
 It is especially helpful in anaerobic infections (those which grow without the benefit of oxygen).
 Typical uses might include:

-In short, anything amoxicillin can do, the combination drug will also do PLUS the combination can kill Staphylococci.
+In short, anything amoxicillin can do, the combination drug will also do PLUS the combination can kill Staphylococci, provided they are not of the "methicillin-resistant" type (see below).

 INTERACTIONS WITH OTHER DRUGS